What Is a REIT?

 Public and Private

-Other REITS are private and do not trade on an exchange.
+Other REITs are privately held and do not trade on any exchange.
 Although they are still a registered security, private REITs do not have a ticker symbol.
-You must buy shares directly from the real estate company offering them (or through one of their sales representatives).
-Private REITs often pay high commissions to financial salespeople who offer them.
+You must buy shares directly from the real estate company offering them or through one of their sales representatives.
+Private REITs often pay sizeable commissions to financial salespeople who offer them.